nhsd-exeter/dos-integration/README.md

   - Switch each individual component to the dev mode
   - Reference the [TODO.md](documentation/TODO.md) file
   - Provide guidance on how to use feature toggles and branching by abstraction

+### Database Connection

+To connect to the local postgres database use these connection

+    Host = localhost
+    Port = 5432
+    Database = postgres
+    Username = postgres
+    Password = postgres
+    Schema = postgres

 ### Code Formatting